This blog is updated annually to reflect the latest OSHA regulations and penalty amounts, ensuring you have the most accurate information.

 The OSHA notice contains a date when the safety violation must be resolved.
 Companies that don’t meet this date are subject to the maximum penalty per day.

-6. De Minimus Violation
+6. De Minimis Violation

-An example of a De Minimus Violation is ladder safety.
+An example of a De Minimis Violation is ladder safety.
 According to OSHA, a ladder having 13 inches between rungs instead of 12 inches isn’t technically compliant.
 A citation or notice isn’t always necessary; OSHA may give a verbal warning.
 A note is made in your company’s safety file, but there aren’t always penalties.

 OSHA Fines: Minimums and Maximums